Technical Cleanliness

 Show answer What is ISO 4406?

-This international standard specifies the code to be used in defining the quantity of solid particles in the hydraulic fluid used in a given hydraulic-fluid power system.
-The purpose of this code is to simplify the reporting of particle count data by converting the numbers of particles into broad classes or codes, where an increase in one code is generally a doubling of the contamination level.
+The ISO 4406 international standard specifies the code to define the quantity of solid particles in the hydraulic fluid used in a given hydraulic-fluid power system.
+The purpose of this code is to simplify the reporting of particle count data by converting the particle number into broad classes or codes, where an increase in one code is generally a doubling of the contamination level.

 Show answer What is DIN 51455?